herryliq/testlab/README.md

 You should import containers because it saves a lot of time.
 Building containers from scratch is a time consuming process.
 Using shipping container images and ultimately lab images greatly accelerates the speed at which you can move.

-**The follow commands assume you have a functioning TestLab node.**

     tl container build --force                 # Force all defined containers to build even if some can be imported tl container build                         # Attempts to import all defined containers, building those which can not be imported tl container build -n chef-client --force  # Force the 'chef-client' container to build from scratch even if it can be imported